agl-alexglopez/multithreading-with-mazes/README.md

 pick a random WALK point for a random walk

-mark the PREVIOUS cell in this walk as empty
+creat a cell called PREVIOUS that starts as nil.

 while we have selected a starting square for a random walk

-	for each neighbor in random order
+	for each neighbor NEXT in random order

-		if the NEXT is not PREVIOUS and is in bounds
+		if the NEXT != PREVIOUS and is in bounds

 			select NEXT for consideration